Architectural Art for Places of Legacy

 Once the original three dimensional relief is laser scanned, the image is miniaturized using our process and cast into miniature mementos of your iconic architecture in crystal quartz mineralized resin.

-Your project begins with a large three dimensional relief of your subject, created using a variety of specialized materials, textured and hand finished and stained (this original is shown before before color/texture applied).
+A project begins with a large three dimensional relief of your subject, created using a variety of specialized materials, textured and hand finished and stained (this original is shown before before color/texture applied).

 Each miniaturized memento is uniquely hand crafted using our proprietary crystal quartz resin process and signed by artist John Marc Anderson.